 Modern classrooms, however, can – and should – do much more.

 Instead of being passive, teacher-centred spaces, classrooms should be designed with student-centred, active-learning strategies in mind.
-Decades of physics education research has shown that passive learning in large classes is problematic (Hake, 1998; McDermott, 1991; Redish et al, 1997).
-Active-learning instruction, on the other hand, can significantly improve learning in comparison to traditional lecture based instruction in college-level physics courses (Meltzer and Thornton, 2012).
+Decades of physics education research has shown that instruction that as a rule accepts low levels of student engagement (passive learning), which is common in large classes, does not result in meaningful learning (Hake, 1998; McDermott, 1991; Redish et al, 1997).
+Meaningful learning goes beyond the mere memorization of facts and algorithms and requires conceptual understanding that can be transferred to new situations and problems.
+The gold standard for assessing the effectiveness of education.
+Requiring students to actively engage in their instruction (active-learning), on the other hand, can significantly improve meaningful learning in comparison to traditional lecture based instruction in college-level physics courses (Meltzer and Thornton, 2012).

 So, what does a modern student-centred active-learning classroom look like?
 How can classroom design help maximize active-learning strategies and how can classrooms make the most of the affordances that come with modern technology?